openshift/ci-tools/CONFIGURATION.md

 ## `tests.container.from`
 `from` is the pipeline image tag that this test will be run on.

+# `tests.secret`

+`Secret` field enables users to mount a secret inside test container.
+It is users responsibility to make sure secret is available in the temporary namespace.
+This can be done by providing flag `--secret-dir` to ci-operator in prow configuration.

+## `tests.secret.name`
+`secret.name` is the name of the secret to be mounted inside a test container.

+## `tests.secret.path`
+`secret.path` is the path at which to mount the secret.
+Optional, defaults to `/usr/test-secret`

 ## `tests.openshift_ansible`
 `openshift_ansible` is a test that provisions a cluster using openshift-ansible